Q: What is the problem with my peaches? Is it brown rot?

 It is most definitely brown rot.

 The disease is disheartening because it typically appears just before the fruit is ready to pick.
 It affects both peaches and plums.
+Its control requires planning, since it can also start in spring when the trees are blooming.

 Remember to spray insecticides only AFTER blooms are gone, in order to protect bees.